16 Days of Activism Calendar of Events and Activities launched

-Greater Bendigo Against Family Violence Committee has released a calendar of events and activities for the community to get involved in the 16 Days of Activism from November 25 through to December 10.
+Greater Bendigo Against Family Violence Committee has released a calendar of free local events and activities for the community to get involved in the 16 Days of Activism against gender-based violence from November 25 through to December 10.

 “We want to see our community participating and encourage them to share images of themselves getting involved to the Greater Bendigo Against Family Violence Facebook page.
-It could be an image of you wearing orange, taking one of the orange flowers that the Yarn Bombers have created or participating in the daily quiz question.
+It could be an image of you wearing orange, taking one of the orange flowers that the Yarn Bombers have created or dropping a pin on the virtual walk page.”